pingswept/me30-website/content/logistics/notes.md

 How the barrel jack works.
 See that pin 3 is not involved, and then use your multimeter to check polarity on pins 1 and 2.
 All of our power supplies are center-positive, but center-negative power supplies exist in the world.
 (In our supplies, postive is the center metal lining, which goes to pin 1, at closed end of barrel.
 Ground/negative is the outer metal shell, which goes to pin 2, closer to open end.)

+Circuit as energy conservation to light and heat

 How the LED works

 Breadboard connections / pattern layout

 Using a multimeter - 3 ways

+Brief safety talk - things shouldn't get hot.
+If you're messing with the circuit, unplug the power

 ### LEDs
 Nonlinear I-V curve means they are not resistorsCurrent flowing in one direction will be stopped, but current flowing in the opposite direction will result in LED emitting light.